telepresenceio/telepresence/concepts/intercepts.md

     </Alert>

- 2. Send requests to your service by passing the HTTP header:
+ 2. Using the intercept: Send requests to your service by passing the HTTP header:

     ```http
     Personal-Intercept: 126a72c7-be8b-4329-af64-768e207a184b